vishwaCodes/angel-tamagotchi/README.md

 Meet your adorable Tamagotchi friend!
 You will need to feed your little pet, make sure it gets enough sleep and play with it to ensure it doesn't get bored.
 Your pet is just one year old.
 Interact with your Tamagotchi and see how it grows!
+WARNING!
 Your pet is in the danger of dying should it hit 3 on a scale of 1-10 on its Hunger, Sleepiness or Boredom Level.
 Will you be able to be a responsible pet parent?